thunderhead-labs/sthype-docs/README.md

 These will be whitelisted at the smart contract level for approved partners.

-These are passed into the staking and unstaking functions in order to track HYPE flow throughout the ecosystem.
+These are passed as a param to the staking and unstaking functions in order to track HYPE flow and rewards throughout the ecosystem.

 ## Additonal Notes